hero media

 Those looking for the best Elwood cafes should take brunch at Repeat Offender or Little Sunflower Cafe.
 You can also shop at small boutiques like Muku and South Village Trading.
 Be sure to take a self-guided architectural tour around the streets, many of which are named after famous poets, and then stock up on fresh produce at Elwood Farmers Market.

-To soak up all Elwood has to offer, you’ll want to live like a local and stay in some of these beautiful apartments like Serene Coastal Haven or Poets Retreat.
+To soak up all Elwood has to offer, you’ll want to live like a local and stay in some of these beautiful apartments, like Serene Coastal Haven or Poets Retreat.

 Noted for its cultural diversity, the hard-working Footscray Community Arts Centre, and the vibrant Footscray Market, this western suburb is a hub for adventurous foodies who mostly drive out for the area’s exceptional Vietnamese and African restaurants.

-A buzzing sense of creativity and culture keeps Footscray front and centre for visitors who want something vastly different for the inner suburbs of Melbourne.
+A buzzing sense of creativity and culture keeps Footscray front and centre for visitors who want something vastly different in the inner suburbs of Melbourne.
 Although the hospitality scene out here is every bit as strong as it is in places like Collingwood and Fitzroy, with plenty of cafes, bars, pubs and restaurants to keep visitors busy for days.

 When you think of hipsters in Melbourne, Fitzroy would be the first suburb that comes to mind.
 This highly influential spot is home to an insatiably creative community, constantly turning the suburb’s red-bricked warehouse spaces into innovative cafes, bars, restaurants and art galleries.